calum-github/munkireport-docker/README.md

 This Docker image runs [MunkiReport PHP](https://github.com/munkireport/munkireport-php).
 The container is expects the details of a MySQL database to be passed to it via environmental arguments

-The Docker image is built on Ubuntu:latest
+The Docker image is built on Debian:Jessie

 It uses Nginx and php5-fpm

-* Branches / versions
+* Versions

 There are multiple branches for each version, ensure you check out the tags for each branch.